ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 When the failsafe will trigger
 ==============================

-If enabled and set-up correctly the radio failsafe will trigger if:
+If enabled and set-up correctly the radio failsafe will trigger if any of these conditions occur for more than :ref:`RC_FS_TIMEOUT<RC_FS_TIMEOUT>` seconds:

--  The pilot turns off the RC transmitter for more than 0.5 second
+-  The pilot turns off the RC transmitter.
--  The vehicle travels outside of RC range and signal is lost for more than 0.5 second
+-  The vehicle travels outside of RC range and signal is lost.
--  The pilot forces the throttle channel below :ref:`FS_THR_VALUE<FS_THR_VALUE>` from the transmitter
+-  The pilot forces the throttle channel below :ref:`FS_THR_VALUE<FS_THR_VALUE>` from the transmitter.
--  The receiver loses power (unlikely)
+-  The receiver loses power (unlikely).
 -  The wires connecting the receiver to the autopilot are broken (unlikely).